 You tell us how much you want us to do.

 We do what you ask and then contact you to say it’s ready to return to you.

 You give us a credit card or send us a check.
 Within 24 hours of receipt we ship your repaired instrument back to you, by Priority Mail or UPS Ground, with our guarantee of satisfaction.

-We are always available at firstname.lastname@example.org, or by calling
+You can reach us at email@example.com, or by calling